jayalane/go-relay/README.md

 Starting with commit 2cac348a5cf5f2b11a3cba98ecdcbaf66c46f0fd and until 20b7fe05ec2ed8bd4e0f0692d3569d882a3f6e11 there was a regression.
 Working good now.
-Haven't tested HUP re-config outside of laptop yet.
+HUP reloads logging config, tested.

+For UDP, it expects to talk to a squid proxy and CONNECT to a copy of ./server that is an gRPC server proxying UDP.
+The state tracking of sender/receiver pairs is all in the RPC server, the transproxy is stateless.